 The student gripped her exposed side, sparks flashing between her fingers.
 Her shirt hung open, buttons dangling on threads.
 She stepped over the remains of the table and picked up her sword.

 “Argh!”
-Riko dashed forwards, slamming her sword down on top of the girl.
+Riko dashed forward, slamming her sword down on top of the girl.
 Her blade bit into her shoulder, slicing diagonally across her torso.

 Riko swept its legs from beneath it with a low kick.
 She stood, spinning to face the other students.
 “They’re not human.”